MatthewBuchananAstley/vop/README.md

 # Other uses

-The password can also be changed into an url friendly base64 string which might be handy to prepend a code to publicly accessible files on webservers.
+The password can also be changed into an url friendly base64 string and prepended to publicly accessible files on webservers.

     ./vop 64 1